-Understanding how trauma alters brain chemistry is crucial to be able to empathize with the side effects trauma causes in the life of a woman, child, or man.
+Understanding how trauma alters brain chemistry is crucial to being able to move forward with your life.

 Trauma impacts the brain by changing the brains structure and altering the way it functions.
 Neuro-imaging of the brains of trauma survivors shows that regions of the brain differ structurally from those of individuals who have not experienced trauma.
 The amygdala, hippocampus, and prefrontal cortex collectively impact the stress response mechanism.
 Long after a traumatic experience trauma survivors continue to perceive and respond to stress differently than someone who is not suffering from the aftermath of trauma.

 PTSD patients, for example, show a reduction in the size of the hippocampus.
 This reduction in size causes us to lose the ability to discriminate between past and present.
 When in a situation that remotely resembles something from their traumatic past, extreme stress responses will be triggered.
 So, you may have an extreme reaction to something happening today that reminds you of your past.

 Emotional trauma causes long lasting changes in the prefrontal cortex.
 This region of the brain regulates negative emotions.
 Trauma reduces function of this part of the brain.
-So when something happens your brain is not able to respond in a healthy way.
+So when something challenging happens your brain is not able to respond in a healthy way.
 This is why we exhibit fear, anxiety, and stress even with stimuli that is only remotely connected to our past experiences.

 In the amygdala something different happens.
 Rather than shrinking in size it shows increased activity after trauma.
 Sights, words, sounds, and smells related to our traumatic encounters may cause anxiety, panic, and extreme stress reactions.